coathier/simplot/README.md

 # Simplot
-C Header library to print C functions as ASCII graph.
+C Header library to print C functions to a ASCII graph.

 Include the library like so.
 ```c